KimiaHasannezhad/decker/test/decks/grid-deck.md

 ## Specification in Yaml

--   Layout templates can be specified in the meta data
+-   Layout templates can be specified in meta data

 -   Example with 3 layout areas in 3 by 3 grid